scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 has all the events found matching our specification in the search window. ``M.EventSet`` has a number of useful methods for sorting, filtering and returning events.
-In this case there should only be one event returned (because Voyager 2 had only a single flyby of Uranus) which we can read out by indexing into the ``M.EventSet``.
+In this case there should only be one event returned since there was only one closest approach of Voyager 2 to Uranus.
+We can read out this event by indexing into the ``M.EventSet``.

 .. code-block:: python